danieleascione/krusta/ideas.md

 This is the most fundamental strategy, inspired by systems like WarpStream.

--   **How it works**: The Krust Agent buffers incoming messages in memory for a configurable period (e.g., 50-250ms) or until a certain size is reached.
+-   **How it works**: The Krusta Agent buffers incoming messages in memory for a configurable period (e.g., 50-250ms) or until a certain size is reached.
 It then writes this entire batch as a single log segment file to S3.
 A single S3 PUT operation thus commits hundreds or thousands of messages at once.
 -   **Pros**: Simple to implement, dramatically increases write throughput.
 -   **Cons**: Introduces a small amount of latency (the batching window).
 There is a trade-off between latency and cost (smaller batches mean more S3 PUT requests).